Schéine Nationalfeierdag! June 23rd is the National Day – the National Holiday to be specific – (Nationalfeierdag or Fête nationale) in Luxembourg.

 You might call this day a combination between the USA’s Fourth of July and France’s Bastille Day.
 June 23rd is a focal point of the social calendar in Luxembourg each year.
 According to the constitution, the national holiday is the same day as the Grand Duke/Duchess’s birthday.
 Since the reign of Grand Duchess Charlotte of Luxembourg, this day has been celebrated in remembrance of her.
-During her reign the holiday was celebrated on her actual birthday January 23rd, however in 1961 Grand Duke Jean moved the date to June 23rd for weather reasons .
+During her reign, the holiday was celebrated on her actual birthday – January 23rd.
+However, in 1961, Grand Duke Jean moved the date to June 23rd for weather reasons.

-On the National Holiday, there are street festivals, concerts and fireworks displays from the evening of June 22 until June 23rd.
+On the National Holiday, there are street festivals, concerts, and fireworks displays from the evening of June 22 until June 23rd.
 On June 23rd itself, the family of the Grand Duke inspects a military and civilian parade throughout Luxembourg City.
 See below for a video of the parade in 2015.

-The option procedure is open:
+Furthermore, the option procedure is open:

-- to adults with a parent, adoptive parent or grandparent who is or was Luxembourgish (case no. 1); or
+- to adults with a parent, adoptive parent, or grandparent who is or was Luxembourgish (case no. 1); or

 - to parents of a Luxembourgish minor (case no. 2); or

 - in the event of marriage to a Luxembourgish national (case no. 3) and if you have strong Luxembourgish language skills; or

 - to persons born in Luxembourg, over the age of 12 (case no. 4); or

 - to adults having completed 7 years of schooling in Luxembourg (case no. 5); or